No two eyes are the same!

 How do I know if I’m a Candidate for CustomVue LASIK?

 Most everyone would like to have LASIK, but not everyone is a candidate.
-Dr. Jessica Duran will perform a serious test including measuring refraction’s, corneal thickness, tear flow, and light perception just to name a few.
-Once she determines a patient is a good candidate, the patient will see Brian M. Brown.
+Dr. Jessica Duran will perform a series of test including measuring refraction’s, corneal thickness, tear flow, and light perception just to name a few.
+Once she determines a patient is the right candidate, the patient will see Brian M. Brown.
 MD., for further testing including Wavefront analysis and evaluation.
 Dr. Brown has performed thousands of CustomVue LASIK and standard LASIK procedures and takes all the time needed to ensure successful candidacy with each patient.

 Who Is a Candidate for Monovision LASIK?

 Monovision LASIK is a compromise; to achieve better near vision, you have to give up some sharpness in your distance vision.
-Monovision is helpful for near-vision tasks such as scanning a menu or article, but not for reading the fine print or reading for a prolonged period of time.
+Monovision is helpful for near-vision tasks such as scanning a menu or article, but not for reading the fine print or reading for a prolonged time.
 Monovision LASIK may not be suitable for active individuals, such as those who play golf or tennis, or who drive a great deal at night.